sagemath/trac_to_gh/Issue 1019.md

 # Issue 1019: strange behavious in notebook with %octave

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1019

 Original creator: mabshoff